a327ex/emoji-merge/README.md

 And then after all that the plant is drawn.
 It has two pushes applied to it, the first attached to the board's angle, and the second to the plant's angle along with all wind forces being applied to it.
 Nothing that should look too unusual by now.

-And so with `plant`, `arena_plant` and `board_plant` explained, we can finally start going on [`arena:spawn_plants`](https://github.com/a327ex/emoji-merge/blob/main/main.lua#L1167).
+And so with `plant`, `arena_plant` and `board_plant` explained, we can finally start going over [`arena:spawn_plants`](https://github.com/a327ex/emoji-merge/blob/main/main.lua#L1167).

 What this function does is spawn all plants in the game, just like `arena:enter` spawns all other objects.
 It's a very simple function, but it's a lot of manual setting of positions.
-This is the kind of thing that's probably best done with a visual editor, but I don't have a visual editor so code it is.
+This is the kind of thing that's probably best done with a visual editor, but I don't have a visual editor, so code it is.
 So let's go over it block by block:

 ```lua
 function arena:spawn_plants()